openstack/barbican/install-guide/source/barbican-backend.rst

    THIS PLUGIN IS NOT SUITABLE FOR PRODUCTION DEPLOYMENTS.

 This plugin uses single symmetric key (kek - or 'key encryption key')
-- which is stored in plain text in the ``barbican.conf`` file to encrypt and decrypt all secrets.
+- which is stored in plain text in the ``/etc/barbican/barbican.conf`` file to encrypt and decrypt all secrets.

-The configuration for this plugin in ``barbican.conf`` is as follows:
+The configuration for this plugin in ``/etc/barbican/barbican.conf`` is as follows:

     .. code-block:: ini